janhancic/hancic.info/content/posts/fume-extractor.md

 I have now reached a stage in my new hobby where I needed to learn soldering, something I had never done before.
 I was quite afraid of soldering.
 I remember my dad doing it regularly at home and warning me that it could be dangerous.
-So, once I reached the point in my current project (a 3D printed RC car) where I could no longer prolong learning to solder so I quickly prolonged it by convincing myself that I needed a fume extractor.
+So, once I reached the point in my current project (a 3D printed RC car) where I could no longer prolong learning to solder I quickly prolonged it by convincing myself that I needed a fume extractor.
 For safety.

 Classic case of "getting distracted by building tools so you can continue working on